thoth-station/investigator/README.md

 ## Goals

-This agent has two one main goal:
+This agent has one main goal:

 - Receive messages from different components and take action depending on the info about a package.
 (Consumer)